What is Mometamax Otic Suspension?

 - Also used to reduce inflammation in the ear

-- Dropper bottle includes long tip, which makes administering easier and less stressful
+- Dropper bottle includes a long tip, which makes administration easier and less stressful

 The ingredient gentamicin sulfate is an antibiotic that is effective against a wide array of bacteria.
 Clotrimazole is an antifungal agent that is used for the treatment of dermal infections caused by various species.
 Mometasone is a synthetic hormone that treats inflammatory skin disorders and allergic reactions that your pet may have.